-How many young people aged 50 and over are receiving Newstart?
+How many people aged 50 and over are receiving Newstart?
 What is their highest level of education?
 How is this different by Gender?
+How is this different by

-different by Gender?
 How is this different by Indigenous Status?

 Let's look at how this is different for indigenous and non-indigenous recipients.